Jimmy Ingram

 James Edwin Ingram Sr. (February 23, 1928 – December 8, 1998) was an American pilot and stock car racing driver.
-He made three starts in NASCAR's Winston Cup Series, two in the early 1950s and the last in 1980; the 27-year-gap between his second and third races are the longest time between starts in the series' history.
+He made a number of starts in NASCAR's Winston Cup Series, several in the early 1950s and the last in 1980; the 27-year-gap between his second and third races are the longest time between starts in the series' history.

 Flying career

 Ingram served in the United States Navy aboard the during World War II, where he was part of an aviation unit before being honorably discharged in 1946 as a seaman first class.

-He recorded over 11,000 flight hours during his career as a pilot for Southern Airways, Air Haïti with type ratings for the Convair CV-240 family, Martin 2-0-2 and 4-0-4, and Douglas DC-3.
+Ingram recorded over 11,000 flight hours during his career as a pilot for Southern Airways, Air Haïti with type ratings for the Convair CV-240 family, Martin 2-0-2 and 4-0-4, and Douglas DC-3.
 A member of the Aircraft Owners and Pilots Association, Ingram operated out of Cheraw Municipal Airport for 30 years, including a stint as its manager.
+He was a charter pilot for area industries and was a crop duster/aerial applicator for area farmers for 30 years, flying such aircraft as the Pawnee, the AgWagon, and a Bell helicopter.

-During his NASCAR dormancy, Ingram was the team pilot for Holman-Moody.
+During his NASCAR dormancy, Ingram was the team pilot for Holman-Moody, the company that at the time built racing engines for Fords in every major racing circuit..